Connecticut Exports and Foreign Investment

 International Investment Creates Jobs in Connecticut

-- In 2022 (latest data available), foreign-controlled companies employed 113,200 Connecticut workers.
-Major sources of foreign investment in Connecticut included the Netherlands, the United Kingdom and Germany.
+- In 2023 (latest data available), foreign-controlled companies employed an estimated 116 thousand Connecticut workers.
+Major sources of foreign investment in Connecticut included the United Kingdom, the Netherlands, and Germany.

 Connecticut’s Major Metropolitan Areas Benefit from Exporting